mahmoudesmail/tu-wien-data-science-summaries/ml - machine learning 184.702/exam prep.md

 | 7        | a   | n   | k   | -     |
 | 8        | a   | t   | s   | -     |

+- a) F1
+- b) F2
+- c) F3

 answer:

 ---

 **question**: Naive Bayes algorithm Problem: Suppose that you would apply the Naive Bayes algorithm (without using Laplace correction) in the dataset below to predict the class of the last instances based on the first seven training instances.
-Which class would be predicted for this instance? -, +, + or -?
+Which class would be predicted for this instance?

 | Instance | F1  | F2  | F3  | Class |
 | -------- | --- | --- | --- | ----- |